3comconfliczu/unicopedia-plus/README.md

     - `Compatibility Variants`: characters whose decomposition is the looked up character
     - `Semantic Variants`: characters listed under the *kSemanticVariant* Unihan tag
     - `Specialized Variants`: characters listed under the *kSpecializedSemanticVariant* Unihan tag
+    - `Spoofing Variants`: characters listed under the *kSpoofingVariant* Unihan tag
     - `Shape (Z-) Variants` characters listed under the *kZVariant* Unihan tag
     - `Simplified Variants`: characters listed under the *kSimplifiedVariant* Unihan tag
     - `Traditional Variants`: characters listed under the *kTraditionalVariant* Unihan tag
     - `Yasuoka Variants`: characters drawn from the "Variants table for Unicode" data file <a title="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/ftp/CJKtable/UniVariants.Z" href="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/ftp/CJKtable/UniVariants.Z">UniVariants.txt</a> provided by Prof. <a title="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/" href="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/">Kōichi Yasuoka</a>
 - Notes:
-    - The top Radical/Strokes fields are displaying data obtained from the only informative IRG Source: *kRSUnicode*, while the bottom ones (in grayed-out style, if any) make use of the provisional sources: *kRSKangXi*, *kRSJapanese*, *kRSKanWa*, *kRSKorean* and *kRSAdobe_Japan1_6*.
+    - The top Radical/Strokes fields are displaying data obtained from the only informative IRG Source: *kRSUnicode*, while the bottom ones (in grayed-out style, if any) make use of the provisional sources: *kRSKangXi* and *kRSAdobe_Japan1_6*.
     - IICore (*International Ideographs Core*) represents a set of 9,810 important Unihan characters in everyday use throughout East Asia; it has been developed by the IRG.
     - IRG stands for *Ideographic Rapporteur Group*, a committee advising the Unicode Consortium about Asian language characters.
     - Radicals do *not* belong to the Unihan character set; they are allowed to be looked up here merely as a convenience, since they are closely related, and because their appearance is similar, or even identical, to their equivalent unified ideograph.